FREE SHIPPING on orders of $85 or more

 Another 63 words(4 lines of text) are included under the topic Early Weinberg Notables in all our PDF Extended History products.

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Weinbergs to arrive in North America, and among them were:

-Weinberg Settlers in the United States in the 18th Century
+Weinberg Settlers in United States in the 18th Century

-Weinberg Settlers in the United States in the 19th Century
+Weinberg Settlers in United States in the 19th Century

-Weinberg Settlers in the United States in the 20th Century
+Weinberg Settlers in United States in the 20th Century

 The Weinberg Family Crest was acquired from the Houseofnames.com archives.
 The Weinberg Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 18 March 2013 at 06:42.

 houseofnames.com is an internet property owned by Swyrich Corporation.